CLCStriders/striders/pages/boddington-10.md

 ##### Prizes

-All prizes are **vouchers for Up & Running** with the following awarded at the prize giving after the race:
+Prizes will be awarded for the 1st, 2nd and 3rd placed men and women an the 1st placed men and women in the following age categories:  MV40, MV45, MV50, MV55, MV60, MV65, MV70, MV75, LV35, LV40, LV45, LV50, LV55, LV60, LV65, LV70, LV75.

+This year we will also be offering a team prize.
+This will be awarded to the best placed UKA affiliated club consisting of 2 men and 2 women.

+###### Prize structure

+Up & Running vouchers will be awarded as follows:

-* 1st male / female - £60
+* 1st place - Male & Female = £60
-* 2nd male / female - £40
+* 2nd place - Male & Female = £40
-* 3rd male / female - £25
+* 3rd place - Male & Female = £25
-* MV40, MV50, MV60, MV70 - £40
+* Age category win = £20
-* LV35, LV45, LV55, LV65 - £40
+* Course record bonus = £40
+* Team prize = 4 bottles of wine

 ##### After the race

+Please join us at the Clavell & Hind Brewery Tap for prize giving at 11.15.
+All competitors will receive a free drink.

-The Gloucester Old Spot and Clavell and Hind Taproom will both be open shortly after the race for refreshments and food.
-Please do consider supporting these local, independent businesses, without whom we would not be able to run the race.
+The Gloucester Old Spot and Clavell & Hind Taproom will both be open shortly after the race for refreshments and food.
+Please do consider supporting these local independent businesses, without whom we would not be able to run the race.
 Please note that booking is advised if you would like to have lunch at the Gloucester Old Spot.

-The prize giving will take place at Clavell & Hind Taproom at 1115.
-Each runner will receive a free drink there on presentation of their race number.
+(Note from the Race Director “I can say from personal experience that the food and drink at both these venues is outstanding!”)

 ##### Event Cancellation

 If there comes a situation, such as poor weather conditions, where we have to make the difficult decision to cancel the race, we will contact all entrants via email and post notices on our [Facebook page](https://www.facebook.com/CLCStriders/).
 Please ensure that you check your emails and follow our social media accounts for any updates.

--->

 #### Official race photos